+sion and reduce the risk of pretrial disclosure.
 Finally, revised Rule 11(f), which addresses the issue of admissibility or inadmissibility of pleas and statements made during the plea inquiry, cross references Federal Rule of Evidence 410.

 Subdivision (b)(1)(M).
 The amendment conforms Rule 11 to the Supreme Court's decision in United States v.
 Booker, 543 U.S. 220 (2005).
-Booker held that the provision of the federal sentencing statute that makes the Guidelines mandatory, 18 U.S.C. §3553(b)(1), violates the Sixth Amendment right to jury trial.
-With this provision severed and excised, the Court held, the Sentencing Reform Act "makes the Guidelines effectively adviand "requires a sentencing court to consider Guidelines ranges, see 18 U.S.C.A. §3553(a)(4) (Supp.
-2004), but it permits the court to tailor the sentence in light of other statutory concerns as well, see §3553(a) (Supp.
+Booker held that the provision of the federal sentencing statute that makes the Guidelines mandatory, 18 U.S.C. \$3553(b)(1), violates the Sixth Amendment right to jury trial.
+With this provision severed and excised, the Court held, the Sentencing Reform Act "makes the Guidelines effectively advisory," and "requires a sentencing court to consider Guidelines ranges, see 18 U.S.C.A. \$3553(a)(4) (Supp.
+2004), but it permits the court to tailor the sentence in light of other statutory concerns as well, see \$3553(a)(Supp.
 2004)."
 Id. at 245-46.
-Rule 11(b)(M) incorporates this analysis into the information provided to the defendant at the time of a plea of guilty or nolo con-
+Rule 11(b)(M) incorporates this analysis into the information provided to the defendant at the time of a plea of guilty or nolo contendere.